 ONCE THERE WAS A TEXTILE FACTORY IN ÓBUDA

-“At MANOOI, creation is an integral part of our day, so it was important to find a place to expand our production where we could also expand in space.
+“At MANOOI, creation is an integral part of our day, so it was important to find a place to expand our production of crystal chandeliers where we could also expand in space.
 We are in the area of the factory’s old energy center, where was the boiler house.
 The special atmosphere of the place, its vast spaces and its unadulterated industrial atmosphere make the hall such a creative powerhouse that the flow of creative energies is almost perceptible. ” – Judit Zoltai (CEO, designer)

 The 500-square-meter, 13-meter-high hall still functioned as a boiler house at the time of the textile factory.
 Just as the factory functioned as an energy hub at the time, so will MANOOI’s creative energy hub.

 In the future, the hall will simultaneously act as a contemporary exhibition space, a showroom and a cultural project space accessible to artists and creators.